szaimen/Nextcloud-NAS-Guide/README.md

 (The exact foldernames and order can be different)<br>

 **BTW**: you can also spread your files over more than one external data SSD/HDD using the same system.
-Of course each `User folder` and `data exchange folder` will need to be completely on one disk but you could manually add some different user folders or data exchange folders on a second drive. (this might also be useful if you run out of space on your external data SSD/HDD someday in the future)
+Of course every `User folder` and `data exchange folder` will need to be completely on one disk but you could manually add some different user folders or data exchange folders on a second drive. (this might also be useful if you run out of space on your external data SSD/HDD someday in the future)

 **Now copy all private files to the external data SSD/HDD or at least create the folder structure.**